felangel/bloc/packages/bloc/README.md

 ![Cubit Flow](https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/cubit_flow.png)

-The flow of state changes in cubit begin with predefined function calls which can use the `emit` method to output new states. `onChange` is called on each state change and contains the current and next state.
+State changes in cubit begin with predefined function calls which can use the `emit` method to output new states. `onChange` is called on each state change and contains the current and next state.

 #### Creating a Cubit